 3. A properly drafted budget plan ensures that all levels of management are aware of how the project should be conducted.
 This ensures good communication and a shared vision.

-Having a budget allows you to limit the number of options available to a company or its project manager from unnecessary planning which can ensure that a project is completed on time before the available funds run out.
+Having a budget allows you to limit the number of options available to a company or its project manager from unnecessary planning, ensuring that a project is completed on time before the available funds run out.
 The budget allows the project manager to know how expandable limits.

-Once a budget is in place the project manager can determine the money spent on each component of the project.
+Once a budget is in place, the project manager can determine the money spent on each component of the project.
 A budget allows those in charge of purchasing to determine the percentage of funds that they can divide into elements of the project.
-This provides the opportunity to determine whether or not the project can be completed with the available budget.
+This provides the opportunity to determine whether or not the project can be completed within the available budget.

 Budgeting in priority helps prioritize the different parts of the project.
-It allows the prioritization of those parts of the project that need to be completed initially whilst putting other parts on hold.1,2
+It allows the prioritization of those parts of the project that need to be completed initially while putting other parts on hold.